ClickCease

 Examples of IRS Whistleblower Awards

 The IRS Whistleblower Program has been successful in identifying and prosecuting cases of tax fraud and evasion.
-For example, in 2018, the IRS awarded a whistleblower $45 million for providing information about a multinational corporation that was not paying taxes on its profits earned in the United States.
+For example, in 2018, the IRS awarded a whistleblower $45 million for providing information about a multinational corporation that was not paying taxes on it’s profits earned in the United States.
 The whistleblower’s information led to the collection of $1.5 billion in taxes, penalties, and interest.

 In another case, a former employee of a financial institution received an IRS whistleblower reward of $104 million for providing information about the institution’s offshore tax evasion schemes.
 The information provided led to the collection of $5 billion in taxes, penalties and interest.